JS Makishio

 JS Makishio (SS-593) is the fourth boat of the Oyashio-class submarines.
 She was commissioned on 29 March 2001.

 Construction and career

 Makishio was laid down at Mitsubishi Heavy Industries Kobe Shipyard on 6 March 1996 and launched on 26 November 1998.
 She was commissioned on 9 March 2000 and deployed to Yokosuka.

-On 6 August 2008, she left Kure for Hawaii for the major naval exercise RIMPAC 2008 and returned to Kure on 12 November.
+On 6 August 2008, she left Kure for Hawaii for the major naval exercise RIMPAC 2008, and she returned to Kure on 12 November.

-The submarine participated in RIMPAC 2019 from 30 March to 29 June 2019, and conducted offshore training and facility use training in the Hawaiian Islands area.
+The submarine participated in RIMPAC 2019 from 30 March to 29 June 2019, and she conducted offshore training and facility use training in the Hawaiian Islands area.

+Upon 's decommissioning on 17 March 2023, Makishio was converted to a training submarine as a replacement.